codingwithsach/face_recognition/Documentation/Image Grayscale.md

     print("Error: Unable to load one or more images.")
 ```

-In this version, two new functions, `display_histogram` and `save_histogram_image`, are added.
+two new functions, `display_histogram` and `save_histogram_image`, are added.
 The example usage is updated to include options for displaying the histogram (`'h'`) and saving the histogram image (`'i'`).
 Adjust the `image_paths`, `csv_file`, and `summary_file` variables as needed.

-Certainly!
 Let's add a feature to apply a simple image processing filter to the images during the slideshow.
 We'll create a function called `apply_filter` to perform this operation.
 In this example, we'll use the OpenCV function `cv2.GaussianBlur` for a Gaussian blur filter, but you can customize it based on your needs.

 ```python
 import cv2